Asus Laptop

 Remove all screws securing the heat sink.

-The fan heatsink, the CPU fan and the GPU fan are different, so please don’t mix them up.
+The CPU fan and the GPU fan are different, so please do not confuse them..

 Thanks, very helpful.